About Marquette University

 What is the NCLEX?

-The NLCEX is the licensure exam that students must pass to become a registered nurse.
+The NCLEX is the licensure exam that students must pass in order to become a registered nurse.
 NCLEX pass rates indicate the percentage of students in specific programs that pass the licensure exam.
 In 2021, Marquette University’s MSN programs had a combined overall NCLEX-RN pass rate of 93% for first-time test takers.

 How much does the program cost, and is financial aid available?

-This program is a cohort model and with that comes a cohort-based tuition.
-Students are expected to complete the program in the designated 5-semester sequence.
-In this case, our students are offered a flat program fee, a portion of which is due at the beginning of each of the 5 semesters.
-This tuition does not include costs associated with housing, transportation, supplies or other requirements.
+Our Direct Entry MSN program operates on a cohort model, and with that comes a cohort-based tuition.
+Direct Entry MSN students are expected to complete the program in the designated 5-semester sequence, and Extended Option program students can complete their nursing education in 8 semesters.
+Our students are offered a flat program fee, a portion of which is due at the beginning of each of the 5 semesters.
+This tuition does not include costs associated with housing, transportation, supplies, or other requirements.
 Reach out to your Direct Entry MSN Graduate Program Advisor for more details.

 Contact us to learn more about our nursing programs.